Skip to content

 • Overshot: Water is diverted via a small aqueduct or channel and poured over the top of the waterwheel in order to turn it.

-If your world has fictional materials or resources, consider if watermills may be used in the production or refinement of this resource.
+If your world has fictional materials, fictional plants, or other resources, consider if watermills may be used in the production or refinement of this resource.

 The first watermill dates to between 40-10 BC.